Sk3W3d/yet-another-board-game/README.md

         When Han’s attack hits a mirror, it can be reflected to any direction.
         The direction is declared by another inputs of 2-D coordinates.
         The times one single attack can be reflected is not limited.
-        At most 10 mirrors are allowed to exist in the map simultaneously.
+        At most 5 mirrors are allowed to exist in the map simultaneously.
-        If excessive mirrors are placed, previous ones will be removed.
+        If excessive mirrors are placed, random ones will be removed.
     Max POE: 55
     Mass: 1.
     HP: 480.